pratikpakhale/pratikpakhale/README.md

 ### 👨‍💻 &nbsp;About Me

 🎓 &nbsp;I'm a Computer Science and Engineering Undergrad at IIIT Dharwad \
-🌱 &nbsp;I'm a full stack web developer w/ a 💖 for Javascript \
+🌱 &nbsp;I'm a developer w/ a 💖 for Javascript \
 🏊 &nbsp;I also am an avid swimmer ;)

 <br>